Revolutionnnn/xian-cli/README.md

 ## Installation

-Install the required libraries: pip install xian-py typer questionary
+### Install the required libraries:
+pip install xian-py typer questionary

 Choose a command:

-## Available commands:
+## Available Commands:

-wallet: Manage wallets

-send: Send Xian transactions

-Wallet Commands
+### Wallet Commands:

-create: Creates a new wallet and saves its information in a CSV file.
+- **create**: Creates a new wallet and saves its information in a CSV file.

-import: Imports a private key and saves it as a wallet.
+- **import**: Imports a private key and saves it as a wallet.

-balance: Retrieves the balance of a wallet or a specific address.
+- **balance**: Retrieves the balance of a wallet or a specific address.

-delete: Deletes a single wallet or all wallets.
+- **delete**: Deletes a single wallet or all wallets.

-Send Commands
+### Send Commands:

-simple: Sends Xian transactions within the currency contract.
+- **simple**: Sends Xian transactions within the currency contract.

-Additional Notes
+## Additional Notes

-The CLI interacts with the Xian testnet by default.
+- The CLI interacts with the Xian testnet by default.
-Wallet information is stored in a CSV file (ensure proper security for sensitive data).
+- Wallet information is stored in a CSV file (ensure proper security for sensitive data).

 Feel free to contribute to this project!